P00hmeleleDlamini/data-engineering-portfolio/MonthEnd_Report/README.md

 ## 🧠 Overview

-The M7 SLA Report is a monthly business-critical dashboard used by SITA executives to track incident management performance.
-It shows metrics like the number of SLA met vs missed, response times, resolution times, and support group performance — all derived from ITSM incident data.
+The M7 SLA Report is a monthly business-critical report used by SITA executives to track incident management performance.
+It shows metrics like the number of SLA met vs missed, response times, resolution times.
+This is how the different assigned groups performance is measured.

 ## 🔧 Technologies Used